Manuel-Kehl/Kupfer-Plugins/README.md

 Parent Directory
 ----------------

 A plugin for opening the directory containing the active file in your system's default filechooser.

 It may be necessary to install [xdg-open](http://portland.freedesktop.org/xdg-utils-1.0/xdg-open.html), if you have not done so before.
-On Debian based systems it is contained in the package `xdg-utils`.
+On Debian based systems it is contained in the package `xdg-utils`